OliverOrchard/NotificationExploration/README.md

 ## Notification Exploration
-This project is a dotnet 8 api, I am using to explore of building both a friend/block system.
+This project is a dotnet 8 api, I am using to explore building both a friend/block system.
 As well as a messaging system.

 ## Setup
 This readme uses mermaidjs, you can install an addon in your ide to render the diagram.